ooni/netx/DESIGN.md

 `DialID` shared by `Connect` and `ResolveDone`

-2. a new connection has a nonzero `ConnID` that is emitted as part of a successful `ConnectDone` event
+2. a new connection has a nonzero `ConnID` that is emitted as part of a successful `Connect` event

 3. during an HTTP transaction there is a nonzero `TransactionID` shared by `HTTPConnectionReady` and `HTTPRoundTripDone`